esmarlint/CorePagination/README.md

 using CorePagination.Extensions;
 ```

-## Using `PaginateAsync`
+## Using `PaginateAndCountAsync`

-`PaginateAsync` is a comprehensive pagination method that provides detailed pagination results, including total item and page counts.
+`PaginateAndCountAsync` is a comprehensive pagination method that provides detailed pagination results, including total item and page counts.
 It is particularly useful for user interfaces that require detailed pagination controls.

-### Example with `PaginateAsync`
+### Example with `PaginateAndCountAsync`

-Below is an example demonstrating how to use `PaginateAsync` to paginate a list of `Product` entities:
+Below is an example demonstrating how to use `PaginateAndCountAsync` to paginate a list of `Product` entities:

 ```csharp
 var context = new ApplicationDbContext();